Pumpkin Date Scones

 Ireland is well-known for baked goods.
 Crusty on the outside and moist on the inside, the scone is an authentic Irish treat.
 Our recipe adds a little extra nourishment with pumpkin puree and whole grain graham cracker crumbs.
 The directions also describe how to make smaller sized scones for little fingers.

-- Preheat the oven to 425 degrees F. Line a baking sheet with parchment paper; set aside.
+- Preheat the oven to 425 degrees F. Line a baking sheet with parchment paper (or foil); set aside.

 - Whisk together the dry ingredients: flour, graham cracker crumbs, sugar, baking powder, salt, and pumpkin pie spice.
 Slice the cold butter into small pieces and cut it into the flour mixture with a pastry cutter or 2 knives until the butter pieces are no larger than small peas.
 Toss in dates and set aside.